SAP-samples/ui5-exercises-codejam/chapters/2.02-object-page/readme.md

 ![result](result.png#border)

-We added an object page to our application using an SAP Fiori Elements template, powered by OData annotations.
+We added an object page to our application using an SAP Fiori elements template, powered by OData annotations.

 Continue to [Chapter 2.03 - Using the SAP Fiori Tools](/chapters/2.03-fiori-tools/)